hazah/activeview/README.md

 ## _Services_

-Taking advantage of the presenter, when one creates a view anside of a controller'a action it's possible to make use of the callback mechanism and the actions of the presenter to execute various operations.
+Taking advantage of the presenter, when one creates a view inside of a controller'a action it's possible to make use of the callback mechanism and the actions of the presenter to execute various operations.
 This is essentially how the form submission mechanism works for the standard resource oriented application using Active View.